Space Demons: Plot

 Over the next few days, all three experience nightmares and hallucinations.
-Andrew loses the gun while hitching a ride with his friend Mario Ferrone.
+Andrew got into a fight with his enemy Mario Ferrone, and Mario stole his gun.
 Convinced that this was part of the game's plan, Andrew invites Mario to Andrew's house, where Mario shoots himself, affording him entrance to the game.
 Mario and Andrew play Space Demons more and more frequently despite concerns from Andrew's mother Marjorie about Andrew's behaviour.
 During one of their sessions, Mario disappears from the game.

 Space demons from the game begin to manifest in the real world.
 Only those who have played the game can see them.
 Anger and resentment build between the players, driven by difficult events in their home lives.
 Andrew's nightmares become darker as he dreams about killing people with the gun from the game.
 Marjorie sends Andrew to a psychiatrist.
 That night, he realises that he can beat the game if he refuses to hate.

 Mario's brother, John, tells Elaine that Mario did not come home last night and was not at school.
 Ben and Elaine visit Andrew to find out what has happened to Mario.
 Andrew and Elaine argue and end up in the game, where they find the space demons have all been replaced by clones of Mario.
 While hiding from the clones, Andrew and Elaine confront their own personal issues, realising there are some things in life they cannot control and that trying will only make things worse.